The Solstice MFA Creative Writing Program Transitions to Lasell University

-We seek to instill in our students an appreciation for the value of community-building and community service, and the belief that engagement with the literary arts is not only a means to personal fulfillment but also an instrument for social justice and real cultural change.
+The Solstice MFA in Creative Writing Program reflects the University’s overall mission by creating a supportive, welcoming environment in which writers of all backgrounds are encouraged to take creative risks.
+We strive to instill in our students an appreciation for the value of community-building and community service, and to see engagement with the literary arts not only as a means to personal fulfillment but also as an instrument for social justice and real cultural change.

 Quintin Collins, Solstice MFA Program Assistant Director